floooh/chips/systems/README.md

 ## The ```common``` helper-function library

-The above low-level headers are further wrapped into a small library called *common* which all emulators link against, consisting of the following headers.
-Most of these functions are *not* essential to an emulator to boot up, but they're useful for loading games into the emulator, or boot into different hardware configurations without recompiling.
+The above low-level platform-abstraction-headers are further wrapped into a small library called *common* which all example emulators link against, consisting of the following

-The *common* library is built from the following headers in ```examples/common```
+headers:

 - **args.h**: argument parser for cmdline and URL args
 - **clock.h**: measure frame time and count frames